eynglv/bookCrawler/README.md

 # bookCrawler
-Crawls books from Oxford University's list and stores data
+crawls through pages of Oxford University's library list and scrapes book data for collection